theQuarky/How-to-learn-any-programming-language/docs/index.md

 ## Get Started

 Ready to become a polyglot programmer?
-Click on [Chapter 1: Start with "Why"](Chapter%201%3A%20Start%20with%20"Why".md) to begin your journey!
+Click on [Chapter 1: Start with Why](Chapter 1 Start with Why.md) to begin your journey!

 ---